Ubaid97/python_classes/README.md

     - Reduces complexity and increases reusability
     -
 - Abstraction
-    - Reduces complexity and isolate impact of changes
+    - Reduces complexity and isolates impact of changes
 - Polymorphism
     - Refactor code or case statements
     - Allows us to change behaviours or attributes/variables